Ben Willmore

-Ben Willmore is an American photographer, author and founder of Digital Mastery, a training and consulting firm that specializes in photography and Photoshop.
+Ben Willmore is an American photographer, author and founder of Digital Mastery, a training and consulting firm that specializes in photography and digital imaging.
 He is best known for his digital imaging expertise and for writing the book Photoshop Studio Techniques.

 Career

 Willmore, who attended the Minneapolis College of Art and Design and the University of Minnesota-Twin Cities, is a Photoshop instructor and a featured speaker at publishing conferences and events.
-He is a regular contributor to MacWorld magazine and had a monthly column in Photoshop User magazine.
+He has contributed to MacWorld magazine and had a monthly column in Photoshop User magazine.
 His book, Photoshop Studio Techniques is printed in nine languages: English, French, German, Greek, Chinese, Spanish, Czech, Japanese, Polish.

 In 2004, Willmore was a recipient of a Photoshop Hall of Fame Award.

 Up to Speed, one of Willmore's books, was described in Rob Galbraith's blog as "perhaps the most useful book we've picked up on Photoshop in a long time ... because it painstakingly outlines what's new in CS2."
 About his book Adobe Photoshop CS3 Studio Techniques, Blogcritics' T. Michael Testi wrote that it "covers all of the fundamental techniques that you need to become proficient with Photoshop and it shows you how to accomplish tasks by teaching."

-Willmore lives in a 40-foot bus and spends his time photographing America in between speaking engagements.
+Willmore is known for the decade of time he spent living full-time on a 40-foot motorcoach that he used to photograph America in between speaking engagements.